-A conceptualized cross-section of RIM areas greater than 52.9 pCi/g is included on Figure 9.
-While this figure is not representative of Site conditions, it was designed to demonstrate thought processes used to optimize boring placement for the fulfillment of multiple data collection needs and objectives.
-These thought processes are discussed as they relate to specific objectives in Section 3.2.2 below.
-The current model estimations of RIM greater than 52.9 pCi/g are shown on Figure 9A (Area 1) and Figure 9B (Area 2), and were used to identify target depths for field and laboratory sample collection at specific borings.
+A conceptualized cross-section of RIM areas >52.9 pCi/g is included on Figure 9.
+While this figure is not representative of site conditions, it was designed to demonstrate the processes used to optimize boring placement for the fulfillment of multiple data collection needs and objectives.
+These processes are discussed as they relate to specific objectives in Section 3.2.2 below.
+The current model estimations of RIM >52.9 pCi/g are shown on Figure 9A (Area 1) and Figure 9B (Area 2).